stevejhiggs/explicitobjectmap-node-1/README.md

 # explicit-object-mapper-ng

 Map named fields from one json object to another with optional transforms.
 Any fields not named in the map will not be copied to the destination object.
-This is a hard fork from https://github.com/opentable/explicitobjectmap-node which I originally wrote but now appears to have no maintainers.
+This is a hard fork from https://github.com/opentable/explicitobjectmap-node which now appears to have no maintainers.

 Mappings consist of a simple javascript array containing mapping instructions: